fybrik/fybrik/site/docs/samples/notebook.md

 This sample shows how Mesh for Data enables a Jupyter notebook workload to access a dataset.
 It demonstrates how policies are seamlessly applied when accessing the dataset.

+In this sample you play multiple roles:

+1. As a data ower you upload a dataset and register it in a data catalog
+2. As a data steward you setup data governance policies
+3. As a data user you specify your data usage requirements and use a notebook to consume the data

 ## Before you begin

 - Install Mesh for Data using the [Quick Start](../get-started/quickstart.md) guide.